History of atheism: State atheism

-The central figure in Italian Fascism was the atheist Benito Mussolini.
-In his early career, Mussolini was a strident opponent of the Church, and the first Fascist program, written in 1919, had called for the secularization of Church property in Italy.
-More pragmatic than his German ally Adolf Hitler, Mussolini later moderated his stance, and in office, permitted the teaching of religion in schools and came to terms with the Papacy in the Lateran Treaty.
+The central figure in Italian Fascism was Benito Mussolini.
+In his early career, Mussolini was an atheist and a strident opponent of the Church, and the first Fascist program, written in 1919, had called for the secularization of Church property in Italy.
+Mussolini later moderated his stance, and in office, permitted the teaching of religion in schools and came to terms with the Papacy in the Lateran Treaty.
+Pope Pius XI condemned Mussolini's Fascist movement's "pagan worship of the State" and "revolution which snatches the young from the Church and from Jesus Christ" in his encyclical in 1931.

-The Western Allies saw the war against Hitler as a war for "Christian Civilisation",Franklin D. Roosevelt, American Labor Day Address, 1 September 1941 while the atheist Stalin re-opened Russia's churches to steel the Soviet population in the battle against Germany.Geoffrey Blainey; A Short History of Christianity; Viking; 2011; p.494 The Nazi leadership itself held a range of views on religion.
-Hitler's movement said it endorsed a form of Christianity stripped of its Jewish origins and certain key doctrines such as belief in the divinity of Christ.In 1937, Hans Kerrl, the Nazi Minister for Church Affairs, explained "Positive Christianity" as not "dependent upon the Apostle's Creed", nor in "faith in Christ as the son of God", upon which Christianity relied, but rather, as being represented by the Nazi Party, saying "The Fuehrer is the herald of a new revelation": William L. Shirer (1960).
-The Rise and Fall of the Third Reich.
-London: Secker & Warburg. pp. 238–39 In practice, however, the Nazi regime worked to reduce the influence of Christianity in Germany, seeing it as a barrier to their taking over associations and schools belonging to the churches as part of their path of total control over society.
+Nazi Germany held a range of views on religion.
+Hitler's movement said it endorsed a form of Christianity stripped of its Jewish origins and certain key doctrines such as belief in the divinity of Christ.
+In practice, however, the Nazi regime worked to reduce the influence of Christianity in Germany, seeing it as a barrier to their taking over associations and schools belonging to the churches as part of their path of total control over society.
 Richard J. Evans wrote that "Hitler emphasised again and again his belief that Nazism was a secular ideology founded on modern science.
 Science, he declared, would easily destroy the last remaining vestiges of superstition ...
 'In the long run', [Hitler] concluded in July 1941, 'National Socialism and religion will no longer be able to exist together' [...
 The ideal solution would be to leave the religions to devour themselves, without persecutions'".